 - large or high-end global enterprise-level KVM

 Many KVM companies then further divide high-end KVM to remote-controlled high-end KVM and nearby-controlled high-end KVM.
-For further explanation of the different types of KVMs, please visit the ATEN home page at de.aten.eu.
+For further explanation of the different types of KVMs, please visit the ATEN home page at it.aten.eu.